HugoVasc/DevHugOps/README.md

 Using this project to show my programming skills and tell about the projects I've developed and contributed

-This web site is available at <https://hugotech.netlify.app/>
+This web site is available at <https://www.hugotech.dev.br/> using netlify